Behind the budget

 We get income from council owned car parks, on street parking, permits and tickets issued by our parking enforcement officers.

-Nearly all the income is used to pay for free bus travel for 46,000 older and disabled people in the city, which the council has a legal duty to provide.
-In 2015/16 we spent £10.75 million on providing bus passes from available income of £12.69 million.
+Nearly all this income is used to pay for free bus travel for thousands of older and disabled people in the city, which the council has a legal duty to provide.
+In 2016/17 we spent £10,929,562 on providing bus passes from available income of £14,670,347 million.

-We invested just over £1 million back into supporting bus services.
+In 2016/17 we also invested just over £908,278 to support bus services.
 The remainder was spent on other transport benefits such as traffic light improvements, walking facilities and school travel plans

 We're an accredited living wage employer.
 The Living Wage is a voluntary commitment and is separate from the National Minimum Wage which employers are required to pay by law.

-The council employs 4,370 full and part time staff to manage and deliver more than 700 services.
+The council employs around 4,267 full and part time staff to manage and deliver more than 700 services.
 The council has been changing the way it works, staff numbers have reduced and digital ways for residents to access services have been introduced to provide services as efficiently as possible.

-Full-time students living in England and Wales do not have to pay Council Tax by law.
-They must apply to the council for an exemption with evidence confirming that they are a full time student.
+Full-time students living in England and Wales do not have to pay Council Tax once they start their course.
+However they must apply to the council for an exemption with evidence confirming that they are a full-time student.
 This is a policy set by national government.

 Find out more about our income and the cost of our services.